 Although when universities are mentioned, most people think primarily of opportunities for those who aspire to a scientific career, a large number of our employees work as supporting staff.
 For the support required for the Executive Board and the organisation of the University as a whole, the Administration and Central Services, the eight expertise centres and the seven faculties require a broad variety of staff, including: ICT experts, legal experts, secretaries, receptionists, marketing and communication staff, financial and real estate experts, and human resources and policy officers.
 At Leiden University, we also offer these employees an inspiring work environment in which innovation is constantly sought in order to keep up with the dynamic outside world.
 In addition, our internal mobility policy stimulates staff members to enrich their career with interesting experiences.

-The Expat Centre Leiden is an information centre for the many international knowledge workers who live and work in and around Leiden.
-The region already has some 3,000 highly educated foreign workers.
-The Expat Centre Leiden provides information about technical formalities such as visas, permits, registering with the municipality and local services, and information about living in Leiden, schools and healthcare, as well as all that there is to do in Leiden.
-The Expat Centre can be found at the Visitor Centre Leiden (Stationsweg 41), and you can also find it online.
+Leiden International Centre is a non-profit organisation supporting the many international knowledge workers who live and work in and around Leiden.
+The centre provides information about technical formalities such as visas, permits, registering with the municipality and local services, and information about living in Leiden, schools and healthcare, as well as all that there is to do in Leiden.